Internet Unicorns: Real Magic or Just Glorified Valuations?

 How do you value a unicorn?

 There are two ways to value unicorns: by launching an Initial Public Offering (IPO) and letting the market decide how much the business is worth; or by hiring an investment bank to issue a private valuation based on the expansion potential of the product, or the potential acquisition value.
+Any of those options would require using of virtual data room, of course.

 Public listings are inherently risky, as the success (or failure) of the business is in the hands of the shareholding public (as well as the hedge funds, brokers, and traders who play with the market on a daily basis).
 One poor product review or negative news story could knock millions of dollars off the company’s value in a matter of minutes.
 However, private valuations are extremely subjective, and therein lies the problem.